mingsernwan/recipe-explorer-lite-web/README.md

 3. You have Node.js installed
 4. You have Git installed
 5. You have access to the repository URL (for cloning)

+## Folder Stucture

+1. This project uses Next.js with App Router
+2. Routes are defined by the folder structure in the `app/` directory
+3. Uses layout to style the pages

+## Data Fetching Approaches

+1. Uses server side data fetching in `app/api` directory
+2. This is used to fetch data for the feedback list
+3. Uses client side data fetching in `app/recipes/_components` directory, using TanStack Query
+4. This is used to fetch data for the recipe list